pagantis/orders-api-client/README.md

 ]);

 foreach ($orders as $order) {
-    // validate the payment in the merchant system and then inform Paga+Tarde API that
+    // validate the payment in the merchant system and then inform Pagantis API that
     // the order is processed and valid in the merchant
     $orderConfirmed = $orderApiClient->confirmOrder($order->getId());
 }